Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Introduction

 \approvals{Arne & yes \\ Jorge & yes \\ Stefan & yes}

 Let $k$ be an algebraically closed field, and let $K$ be the function field of a $k$-curve.
-The classic Mordell theorem over function fields, proven by Grauert and Manin in characteristic zero and by Samuel in positive characteristic, states that if $X$ is a smooth, projective curve of genus $g(X) ≥ 2$ over $K$, then $X$ has finitely many $K$-rational points, provided that it is \emph{non-isotrivial}.
+The classical Mordell conjecture over function fields, proven by Grauert and Manin in characteristic zero and by Samuel in positive characteristic, states that if $X$ is a smooth, projective curve of genus $g(X) ≥ 2$ over $K$, then $X$ has finitely many $K$-rational points, provided that it is \emph{non-isotrivial}.
 In the orbifold setting, the curve $X$ can be of arbitrary genus, but comes equipped with $ℚ$-divisor $D$, with coefficients of the form $1-\frac{1}{m}$.
 We refer the reader to Section~\ref{ssec:cpairs} for a precise definition of the ``$\cC$-pair'' $(X,D)$.
 Given a sufficiently nice integral model of $(X,D)$, one can consider the set of \emph{$\cC$-integral points}.
-One should think about these as interpolating between two classic notions: $K$-rational points on $X$ on the one hand, and integral points on a model of $(X, ⌈D⌉)$ on the other hand.
+One should think about these as interpolating between two classical notions: $K$-rational points on $X$ on the one hand, and integral points on a model of $(X, ⌈D⌉)$ on the other hand.
 Campana proposed a version of Mordell's conjecture for $\cC$-pairs over global fields of characteristic zero.
 We prove such a statement unconditionally over global fields of positive characteristic, where the formulation becomes slightly more involved.
-Stated in rather loose terms, our orbifold Mordell theorem says the following.
+Stated in rather loose terms, our orbifold Mordell-type theorem says the following.

-\begin{thm}[Mordell theorem for $\cC$-integral points (= Theorem~\ref{thm:Mordell})] Let $K$ be the function field of a curve defined over an algebraically closed field $k$.
-Let $(X,D)$ be a $\cC$-pair of general type over $K$, with non-vanishing Kodaira--Spencer class.
+\begin{thm}[Mordell-type theorem for $\cC$-integral points (= Theorem~\ref{thm:Mordell})] Let $K$ be the function field of a curve defined over an algebraically closed field $k$.
+Let $(X,D)$ be a one--dimensional $\cC$-pair of general type over $K$, with non-vanishing Kodaira--Spencer class.
 Then the set of $\cC$-integral points on any integral model of $(X,D)$ is finite. \end{thm}